-Hardware wallets not only store your private keys (which prove that you own your crypto) but they also sign transactions on your behalf before adding them to the network.
+Hardware wallets not only store your private keys (which prove that you own your crypto), but they also sign transactions on your behalf before adding them to the network.
 The whole process of storing and using crypto is made safe and straightforward.

 Hardware wallets often look like flash drives and are connected to your computer in much the same way.
-Here’s the thing though: even if they are connected to a computer infected with malware or under the control of a hacker, they still can’t be accessed without the recovery or ‘seed’ phrase, which is known only to you.
-Keep this safe and the hackers are left high and dry.
+Here’s the thing, though: even if they are connected to a computer infected with malware or under the control of a hacker, they still can’t be accessed without the recovery or ‘seed’ phrase, which is known only to you.
+Keep this safe, and the hackers are left high and dry.

-Hardware wallets are by some distance the safest way of storing your crypto and if you don’t yet use one then it’s perhaps high time you started.
+Hardware wallets are, by some distance, the safest way of storing your crypto, and if you don’t yet use one, then it’s perhaps high time you started.

 So, we’ve decided to revisit this little beauty and take a bit of a deeper dive into it.
-We’ll cover all its features, how it works, what it will cost you and how you can get your hands on one.
-We’ll also start by taking a quick look at the company behind it, as well as a look at the software that enables you to use the wallet itself and do a whole lot more besides.
+We’ll cover all of the Ledger Nano X features, how it works, what it will cost you and how you can get your hands on one in this Ledger Nano X Review.
+We’ll also start by taking a quick look at the company behind it and a look at the software that enables you to use the wallet itself.

 The Lowdown on Ledger